HISTORIC NEW ENGLAND

 - Where did the celebrated Methodist preacher George Whitefield die?

-- What town yielded 2000 pounds of trout in a season?
+- What New England town yielded 2000 pounds of trout in a season?

 - Where would you find the headwaters of the Cumberland and Oxford canal?

 - Are there any hot springs in New England?

 - What town manufactured linen as fine as any imported from Ireland?

 - Where was the distinguished stateman Rufus King born?

 - What are the major rivers of New England?

 - Off what point of land in Rhode Island are you likely to get a bit seasick?